 On this page

-- designed to increase the supply of prestige and affordable homes
+- How we will increase the supply of homes which people can afford

 As part of the Localism Act 2011 registered providers were granted freedoms that allow them to: